 The Roger Dean Connection

+The Marlins and Cardinals share Roger Dean Chevrolet Stadium in Jupiter for spring training.
+Same complex, same extended spring training fields, overlapping front office relationships, and a history of trades between the two organizations.
 This was supposed to be the series where that familiarity manifested as a competitive mismatch — a rebuilding Cardinals team vs. an ascending Marlins roster.
-Instead, both teams have surprised in opposite directions from expectations.
-The Cardinals are 13-8 despite a negative run differential.
-The Marlins are 10-12 despite a roster that looks better on paper than their record.
+Instead both teams have surprised in opposite directions.
+The Cardinals are 13-8 with a negative run differential.
+The Marlins are 10-12 with a roster that looks better on paper than their record.
 The Jupiter connection is background.
 The scoreboard is what counts.

 The Three Games